grantmcdermott/covgit/README.md

-# Analysis of COVID-19's effect on GitHub activity
+# Labor reallocation and remote work

-To reproduce all of the results, clone this repo and then follow these three
+This repository contains code and data for [McDermott and Hansen (2021)](https://www.nber.org/papers/w29598).

-steps:
+To reproduce all of the results in the paper, clone this repo and then follow these three steps:

 ### Step 0: Google Cloud API Credentials